 - Wrist range of motion.
-Bend your wrist forward and backwvards as far as you can.
+Bend your wrist forward and backwards as far as your can.
 Repeat 10 times.
-Do 3 sets 2-3 times per day - Elbow range of motion.
+Do 3 sets for 2-3 times per day. - Elbow range of motion.
 Gently bring your palm up towards your shoulder and bend your elbow as far as you can.
 Then straighten your elbow out as far as you can.
 Repeat 10-15 times for 2-3 times per day.

-START EXERCISES - AFTER FIRST POST OPERATIVE VISIT IN CLINIC
+START EXERCISES AFTER FIRST POST OPERATIVE CLINIC VISIT (7-10 DAYS AFTER SURGERY)

 The starting position for this exercise will be with your hands resting in front of you on a counter top.
 Put your weight on your legs, not on your hands or upper body.
 Keep your hands in the same position on the counter top.
 While moving your feet slowly backwards, bend slightly at your waist, stick your buttocks back past the base of your feet. (see picture above) Once you feel a stretch, hold our position for 5-10 seconds.
 DO NOT STRETCH TO THE POINT OF PAIN.
 Always walk yourself back up.
-If you have poor balance or feel more comfortable, you can perform table slides instead of the standing stretch.